AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 His books that survive are mostly in Latin, more or less mutilated by translators.

-Eusebius says that his life is worthy of being recorded from \"his tender infancy.\" Even when a child \"he was wholly borne away by the desire of becoming a martyr,\" and so divine a spirit did he show, and such devotedness to his religion, even as a child, that his father, frequently, \"when standing over his sleeping boy, would uncover his breast, and as a shrine consecrated by the Divine Spirit, reverently kiss the breast of his favorite offspring....
+Eusebius says that his life is worthy of being recorded from "his tender infancy."
+Even when a child "he was wholly borne away by the desire of becoming a martyr," and so divine a spirit did he show, and such devotedness to his religion, even as a child, that his father, frequently, "when standing over his sleeping boy, would uncover his breast, and as a shrine consecrated by the Divine Spirit, reverently kiss the breast of his favorite offspring....
 As his doctrine so was his life; and as his life, so also was his doctrine."

-His Bishop, Demetrius, praised him highly, till \"seeing him doing well, great and illustrious and celebrated by all, was overcome by human infirmity,\" and traduced him throughout the church.
+His Bishop, Demetrius, praised him highly, till "seeing him doing well, great and illustrious and celebrated by all, was overcome by human infirmity," and traduced him throughout the church.

 Origen was followed as teacher in the Alexandrine school by his pupil Heraclas, who in turn was succeeded by Dionysius, another pupil, so that